shea-lab/IN_T1D_Immune_TNF_Paper/README.md

 # T1D_Prediction Project Overview

-## Figures 1-5
+## Main Figures 1-5
-Run "AllFunction.R" from "General Function" before running the main scripts.
+Run `AllFunction.R` from `General Function` before running the main scripts.
 The script for each figure is uploaded as _FigX where X is the figure number in the main manuscript.
-The  "Human Data Processing" conatins ".Rmd" files for processing of human spleen and pln.
+The  "Human Data Processing" conatins `.Rmd` files for processing of human spleen and pln.
 Human Islet data was downloded from HPAP.

 ## SVC Model Structure